mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ##### More on file organization, collaborating, and version control

 *Fortunately, many articles have come out in the last few years with excellent, practical advice.
 I recommend reading these before getting started (you'd be surprised at the cacophony of files a single project can produce).
-We've listed a few 'must reads' below:*
+We've listed a few 'must-reads' below:*

 - [working with data in spread sheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989),
 - [sharing data with collaborators](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375987),
 - [how to name your files](https://speakerdeck.com/jennybc/how-to-name-files), and
 - [the importance of using version control](https://www.nature.com/news/democratic-databases-science-on-github-1.20719).

-**Terminals vs. Shells:** Sometimes you'll hear the term "shell" thrown around when researching command line tools.
+**Terminals vs. Shells:** Sometimes you'll hear the term "shell" thrown around when researching command-line tools.
 Strictly speaking, the Terminal application is not a shell, but rather it *gives the user access to the shell*.
 Other terminal emulator options exist, depending on your operating system and age of your machine.
 Terminal.app is the default application installed on macOS, but you can download other options (see [iTerm2](https://www.iterm2.com/)).
 For example, the [GNOME](https://en.wikipedia.org/wiki/GNOME) is a desktop environment based on Linux which also has a Terminal emulator, but this gives users access to the Unix shell.